 Check out our complete review of CrowdStreet for more information.

 Streitwise departs from the other platforms because it’s not a real estate crowdfunding platform.
 Instead, it’s a public, non-traded real estate investment trust (REIT).
 That’s something very much like a mutual fund, except that it invests in real property instead of stocks.
 And in the case of Streitwise, those investments are in income-generating commercial real estate.

-One of the big advantages with Streitwise is that you don’t need to be an accredited investor to participate–unless you invest more than 10% of either your net worth or your income in the trust.
+One of the big advantages of Streitwise is that you don’t need to be an accredited investor to participate--unless you invest more than 10% of either your net worth or your income in the trust.
 But otherwise, you can invest with a minimum of $5,000.
 That investment is currently paying between 8% and 9% per year in dividends, net of investor fees.
 You’ll also have the potential to participate in capital appreciation as the properties held in the trust are sold in the future.